Amy Lowe - Artistic Director, Instructor

 Mrs. Lowe’s extensive dance training, teaching and choreographic work encompasses a broad array of both classical and contemporary repertoire.
 She holds a B.S. degree in Sports Medicine from the University of West Florida with specialization in injury prevention and treatment.
-Mrs. Lowe is certified Revolutionary Principles of Movement (RPM) teacher and an American Ballet Theatre® Certified Teacher, who has successfully completed the ABT® Teacher Training Intensive in Primary through Level VII and Partnering of the ABT® National Training Curriculum.
+Mrs. Lowe is a Revolutionary Principles of Movement (RPM) Master Teacher and lead Teacher Trainer for RPM's Teacher's Training Program.
+She is an American Ballet Theatre® Certified Teacher, who has successfully completed the ABT® Teacher Training Intensive in Primary through Level VII and Partnering of the ABT® National Training Curriculum.
 She is a member of The Imperial Society of Teachers of Dancing, London, England, and has been recognized with the Award of Distinction in Anatomy and Physiology for Dancers from ISTD and was awarded a distinction in Health Kinesiology.
 She is an Affiliate of the American Academy of Ballet and a Registered Teacher with International Dance Acclaim.
 She has served on the ballet faculty of Dance Educators of America.
 Mrs. Lowe is a certified Pilates instructor through the PhysicalMind Institute – New York City, New York.
 She is a licensed Progressing Ballet Technique certified teacher.
 She has trained and performed with Florida Classical Ballet Theatre, Briarwood Ballet, Ballet Pensacola and Kaleidoscope Ballet.

-She has completed Professional Ballet Teacher Training with world renowned pedagogue Ruth C. Petrinovic – “the ballet teacher’s teacher" and has studied pedagogy intensively with Raymond Lukens, Franco DeVita, Marcia Dale Weary, David Howard and David White.
+With a passion for ballet education and pedagogy, she has studied with world renowned pedagogues including Ruth C. Petrinovic, Raymond Lukens, Franco DeVita, Marcia Dale Weary, David Howard and David White.
 She has written, staged and choreographed numerous full length ballets including "The Little Mermaid," "Journey to Oz," "Windows to the World," "Alice in Wonderland," "A Midsummer Night's Dream," and the acclaimed "Christmas in Narnia."
 She has restaged "Graduation Ball," "The Fairy Doll," "Cinderella" and countless classical variations for performance and ballet competition.